South America Medical Tourism: Costs, Best Countries & 2025 Trends

 Specialties: Cosmetic surgery, dental veneers, implants, body contouring Savings: 60-80% below U.S. costs Timeline: Single-visit dentistry often completed in 3-7 days

 Colombia delivers exceptional patient satisfaction with dramatic cost savings.
 A clinic-level study in Cartagena (2016–2018) reported that 98.2% of 460 international plastic-surgery patients would refer that clinic; this reflects one practice, not a national rate.
+The country also offers specialized procedures such as maxillofacial surgery in Colombia and hand surgery in Colombia.
 The country excels in smile makeovers and complex dental reconstructions using premium materials.

 Quality signals: JCI-accredited options (e.g., Fundación Cardioinfantil, Bogotá); verify current status in the JCI directory.